Free tool

 Your overall is not the average of four skills

 The single most common mistake is assuming PTE overall equals (Speaking + Writing + Reading + Listening) divided by four.
 It does not.
 Pearson's overall score is computed from every scored item on the test using its automated engine, and individual tasks contribute to more than one skill.
+For example, dual-scoring tasks like Read Aloud feed into both Speaking and Reading.
 Two candidates with the same four communicative-skill scores can end up with slightly different overall scores.

 So a calculator that averages your four skills to produce an “overall” is guessing, and can mislead you on a decision that costs real money.
 We refuse to do that.
 What we calculate instead are the two things that are genuinely deterministic and decision-useful: